-48. Anthony Thomas Candy Factory – take a tour of this candy factory and watch candy being made.
-Tours are about an hour long and no reservation is required.
+Take a tour of this candy factory and watch candy being made.
+Tours are about an hour long and online reservations are currently required.
 Tours days change depending on the season so check the link for details.
-Tours are $1 for kids ages 3-8 and $2 for adults.
-Your admission fee is able to be used toward a purchase in the gift shop.

 Bowling alleys have really upped their game in Central Ohio.
 If you associate bowling alleys with being dark and smoky, you really need to try one of these suped up versions!
 These bowling alleys are family friendly and include arcades, laser tag and other activities as well!

 This newly remodeled bowling alley also offers later tag, an arcade and a full service restaurant!

 Star Lanes is home to bowling, billiards, an arcade, ping pong tables and an 8-passenger XD theatre experience!
 Try out the new, interactive Hyper Bowling which is fun for all ages!
 A full menu is also available.